PUREX: PUREX raffinate

 Currently PUREX raffinate is stored in stainless steel tanks before being converted into glass.
 The first cycle PUREX raffinate is very radioactive.
-It has almost all of the fission products, corrosion products such as iron/nickel, traces of uranium, plutonium and the minor actinides.
+It has almost all of the fission products, corrosion products such as iron, nickel, traces of uranium, plutonium, and the minor actinides.

 Pollution

+Waste from the commercial PUREX process include acidic aqueous raffinate with high levels of radioactive materials (HLLW) as well as high volumes of lower-level waste streams and degraded organic solvents.
 The PUREX plant at the Hanford Site was responsible for producing 'copious volumes of liquid wastes', resulting in the radioactive contamination of groundwater.

 Greenpeace measurements in La Hague and Sellafield indicated that radioactive pollutants are steadily released into the sea, and the air.
 Therefore, people living near these processing plants are exposed to higher radiation levels than the naturally occurring background radiation.
 According to Greenpeace, this additional radiation is small but not negligible.

 History

 The PUREX process was invented by Herbert H. Anderson and Larned B. Asprey at the Metallurgical Laboratory at the University of Chicago, as part of the Manhattan Project under Glenn T. Seaborg; their patent "Solvent Extraction Process for Plutonium" filed in 1947, mentions tributyl phosphate as the major reactant which accomplishes the bulk of the chemical extraction.